 ▪ Worms spread much more frequently between cats and dogs than they do to humans, who come into contact with the eggs and larvae far less.

-▪ Humans with worms often report severe abdominal pain, but it is less clear whether dogs and cats also suffer with this.▪ While dogs and cats get hookworms relatively frequently, it is seen far less in humans.
+▪ Humans with worms often report severe abdominal pain, but it is less clear whether dogs and cats experience the stomach pain.▪ While dogs and cats get hookworms relatively frequently, it is seen far less in humans.